Portland plans to propose the strictest facial recognition ban in the country

 The dangers of facial recognition in private

-Portland appears to be the first city putting equal weight on the dangers of purely private-sector face-detection and analysis.
+Portland appears to be the first city putting equal weight on the dangers of purely private-sector face detection and analysis.
 “This has major consequences for how people can live their lives when private companies try to use this software for things like security or employment screening,” says Hardesty.

 It’s not just theoretical.
 For instance, retailers have been testing and deploying facial recognition tech to check customers in their stores against images of known shoplifters.
 Facial recognition software provider FaceFirst told BuzzFeed News that thousands of stores are using its technology for this purpose.
-Live-entertainment companies AEG Presents and Live Nation considered using face recognition to identify ticket owners and facilitate their access to services or parts of venues.
-Both companies halted their plans in light of protest by musicians, reports the LA Times.
+Live entertainment companies AEG Presents and Live Nation considered using face recognition to identify ticket owners and facilitate their access to services or parts of venues.
+Both companies halted their plans in light of protest by musicians, reports The LA Times.

 Jo Ann Hardesty